The Book of Daniel (album)

-The Book of Daniel, or How I Learned to Stop Worrying and Be the Bomb, more commonly known as The Book of Daniel, is the fourth studio album by American recording artist and producer Danny Swain under the name Danny!.
+The Book of Daniel, or How I Learned to Stop Worrying and Be the Bomb, more commonly known as The Book of Daniel, is the unreleased fourth studio album by American recording artist and producer Danny Swain under the name Danny!.

 While Danny! announced a release date for the album of January 15, 2019, The Book of Daniel still has not yet been released.

 Background

 During a years-long hiatus from recording music, Swain starred in a digital short for Sesame Street, composed music for an Emmy Award-winning episode of FOX's Bob's Burgers, and performed voiceover work for ESPN.
 Swain used the money earned from these contributions to continue funding what would become The Book of Daniel.
 In its original incarnation, originally titled Deliverance, The Book of Daniel largely relied on obscure production library music samples, not unlike Danny!'s first two studio albums And I Love H.E.R.: Original Motion Picture Soundtrack and Where Is Danny?.

 The subtitle of The Book of Daniel is a reference to the subtitle of Stanley Kubrick's film Dr. Strangelove.